Openhab-Nodes/website/content/en/developer/addons.md

 This text assumes that you know how to open and operate a terminal, because for brevity reasons only command line instructions are given most of the time.

+## Home Automation Framework n+1

+There are a few other open source Home Automation software frameworks out there.
+Most of them don't meet the high stability and performance standards of OHX, still developing an Addon for OHX shouldn't feel like developing for the n+1 framework.

+An idiomatic OHX Addon follows standards whenever possible and runs as an autonomous process, making it hopefully easy to integrate it with other frameworks if necessary.

+**Configuration Descriptions** are expressed as [JSonSchema](https://json-schema.org/) &amp; [UISchema](https://github.com/mozilla-services/react-jsonschema-form/blob/master/docs/form-customization.md).
+**Things Declaration** happens via [Web Thing Descriptions](https://w3c.github.io/wot-thing-description/).
+{{< details title="More Info">}}
+Some frameworks don't use machine readable descriptions and rely on documentation and key-value text based configuration.
+Other frameworks use similar, but less powerful and non standardized schemas, like [openHABs ThingTypes](https://www.openhab.org/docs/developer/bindings/thing-xml.html).
+{{< /details >}}

+**Addon and Thing States** are by default published via interprocess communication, gRPC to be precise. `libThingState` can be swapped with an implementation that instead publishes to MQTT or via the http and websocket based [Web Things API](https://iot.mozilla.org/wot/) for example.

 ## Setting up the development enviroment

 This guide assumes that you develop with an Integrated Developer Enviroment (IDE).<br>